-The iPhone has become a serious tool for photographers and videographers, and as it’s evolved a burgeoning market of iPhone accessories has grown along with it.
-These days you can get some amazing accessories and kit your iPhone out as a proper video rig or something else entirely.
+As it’s evolved, a burgeoning market of iPhone accessories has grown alongside it.
+From gimbals to lenses, these days you can get some amazing accessories and kit your iPhone out as a proper video rig or something else entirely.

-In this buyer’s guide we round up the best iPhone accessories you can buy to improve your smartphone photos and videography.
+In this buyer’s guide we’ll round up some the best iPhone accessories you can buy to improve your video and stills.

 Olloclip Filmer’s Kit